 Employment in the Albuquerque area in the period from Fiscal Year 2008 to Fiscal Year 2017 declined at an average of 0.2% a year.
 From Fiscal Year 2008 to Fiscal Year 2012 approximately 27,700 jobs were lost.
 In the following five fiscal years (2013 through 2017) the economy added just over 19,000 jobs.
 Albuquerque's recovery from the previous recession was slower than the nation as a whole; while employment in the nation reached its pre-recession peak in June 2014, Albuquerque did not reach its pre-recession peak until the first quarter of fiscal year 2020.
 The Albuquerque MSA declined about 4.9% from Fiscal Year 2019 to Fiscal Year 2021, or by an estimated 18,483 jobs.
-As of Fiscal Year 2022, the Albuquerque MSA remained about 4,233 jobs, or about 1.1% below Fiscal Year 2019.
+As of December 2023, the Albuquerque MSA has grown 3.2%, over the year and gained 17,600 jobs, over the pre-pandemic December 2019 level.

 The information on non-agricultural employment for the State and the Albuquerque MSA reported in the following table represents estimates by the New Mexico Department of Workforce Solutions and U.S. Bureau of Labor statistics.
-More detailed information on non-agricultural employment can be found below under "Historical Employment by Sector" in the table entitled "Estimated Non-Agricultural Wage and Salary Employment for the Albuquerque MSA Fiscal Years 2012-2021".
+More detailed information on non-agricultural employment can be found below under "Historical Employment by Sector" in the table entitled "Estimated Non-Agricultural Wage and Salary Employment for the Albuquerque MSA Fiscal Years 2014-2023".